dave08/kacheable/README.md

 > This library is still experimental and actively being developed, it may change until it is released.
 For now, it's just released as snapshots on Jitpack.io.

 > [!NOTE]
 > For now, this library depends on KotlinX Serialization to serialize computation results to Json for storage in the cache.
+So all classes being stored in the caches should be annotated with `@Serializable`, and the plugin should be enabled in the module using the cache.

 # Kacheable